 Fortunately, motorcycle accident victims can recover compensation.
 And you can do so without worrying about the added stress of paying your lawyer.
 Denver Trial Lawyers ® ® generally operates on a contingency fee basis.
-This means that if there is no financial recovery, you will not owe any legal fees to the Denver Trial Lawyers ®.
+This means that if there is no financial recovery, you will not owe any legal fees to the experienced motorcycle accident attorneys at Denver Trial Lawyers ®.

 Motorcycle accident victims in Colorado can recover economic damages.
 These types of damages are for both immediate and future costs.
 Economic damages cover the monetary amounts you’ve already spent, as well as potential future costs.
 They can also compensate you for the money you had coming in that is no longer available to you.

 - Future medical expenses